CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 - Incident/crash detection detects if you crash and notifies your emergency contacts.

-- Virtual Partner that you can use for pacing yourself.
+- Virtual Partner that you can use to pace yourself.

 - Suggested workouts (and rest days) based on your activities.